onramper/widget/README.md

 # server-currencies-api
-This is the currencies API implementation for the core backend server
+This is the currencies API implementation for the microservices based architecture.